-We will review the steps taken by officers to improve the maintenance of the fixed asset register in 2017/18.
-In addition we will consider whether any progress has been made on tagging assets and matching all assets to the fixed asset register.
+56. We will review the steps taken by officers to improve the maintenance of the fixed asset register.
+We will consider management's annual impairment review and verification exercises to ensure that the asset records held are accurate and assets are valued appropriately.